Field Synthesis with Azimuthally-Varying, Cascaded, Cylindrical Metasurfaces using a Wave Matrix Approach: Design Examples

 {With the expression of the vector $\bar{E}_{inc}^+(\rho_1)$, the optimization process proposed in section IV can be performed.
 Outside the device an $m=1$ field is desired, so $E_z(\rho_3,\phi)$ should be of the form $H_1^{(2)}(k_0\rho_3) e^{-j\phi}$.
 Consequently, the following cost function can be defined [\ref{my_APS}],}

 {In (\ref{eq_caseA_2}), a restriction is placed only on the field outside the cascaded metasurfaces, which means that reflections within the central region are allowed.
 A total of $2M+1=31$ azimuthal orders are considered in all regions during the optimization process.
-The admittance profiles obtained through optimization are simulated in COMSOL, resulting in the field plot shown in Fig. \ref{fig_caseA} (a).
-The specified field transformation is clearly accomplished.}
+The admittance profiles (purely imaginary) obtained through optimization are simulated in COMSOL, resulting in the field plot shown in Fig. \ref{fig_caseA} (a).
+The power in the $m = 1$ mode constitutes 99\% of the total power in the outer region, and the specified field transformation is clearly accomplished.}

 The azimuthal mode converter can also be designed to minimize reflections in the central region.
 Since the field transformation has the additional constraint of being reflectionless, we choose $N=4$ (four metasurfaces) and $K=5$.
 The radii of the metasurfaces are $\rho_1=2.5\lambda$, $\rho_2=2.8\lambda$, $\rho_3=3.1\lambda$, $\rho_4=3.4\lambda$, and air is used for the dielectric spacers in between.
 The cost function is now defined as [\ref{my_APS}],